ergochat/ergo/docs/USERGUIDE.md

     * Nicknames are strictly reserved: once you've registered your nickname, you must log in in order to use it.
 Consequently, SASL is more important when using Oragono than in other systems.
     * All properties of registered channels are protected without the need for `ChanServ` to be joined to the channel.
 * Oragono "cloaks", i.e., cryptographically scrambles, end user IPs so that they are not displayed publicly.
+* By default, the user/ident field is inoperative in Oragono: it is always set to `~u`, regardless of the `USER` command or the client's support for identd.
+This is because it is not in general a reliable or trustworthy way to distinguish users coming from the same IP.
+Oragono's integrated bouncer features should reduce the need for shared shell hosts and hosted bouncers (one of the main remaining use cases for identd).
 * By default, Oragono is only accessible via TLS.

 # Account registration